Yeovilton: History

 Yeovilton is close to the route of the Fosse Way, a Roman road that linked Exeter (Isca Dumnoniorum) in South West England to Lincoln (Lindum Colonia) in the East Midlands, via Ilchester (Lindinis), Bath (Aquae Sulis), Cirencester (Corinium), Leicester (Ratae Corieltauvorum) and Newark-on-Trent.
 There is evidence of a Romano-British farmstead under what is now an airfield.

 Between 899 and 925, an estate in Yeovilton was granted by King Edward and between 955 and 959 King Eadwig gave a further holding of five hides to Brihtric.
 The parish of Yeovilton was part of the hundred of Somerton, while Podimore was part of the Whitley Hundred.

 In 1411 the lord of the manor was John Rogers, who also held the manor of Barwick.
 By 1602, these had been inherited by Henry Lyte.
 The holding was purchased by G. D. W. Digby of Sherborne Castle in Dorset in 1857 and remained with the Digby family until 1919.

 In 1939, the village was chosen as the site for the RNAS Yeovilton air base, which was used for engagements during World War II.
 The associated Fleet Air Arm Museum, was opened on the site of the airfield in 1964.
 Since 1993 the Fleet Air Arm’s Memorial Church has been the Church of St Bartholomew in Yeovilton.
 The village was host to a stage start of the Tour of Britain in 2007.

 Governance

-Yeovilton is part of Castle Cary electoral division, which elects two councillors to Somerset Council.
-Yeovilton and District parish, formed in 2022 when Yeovilton parish was merged with Limington parish, also has a parish council which has responsibility for some local issues.
+Yeovilton is in Yeovilton and District civil parish, formed in 2022 when Yeovilton parish was merged with Limington parish.
+A parish council has responsibility for some local issues.

-For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
-Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
-It was part of Yeovil Rural District before 1974.
+For local government purposes, the parish is in Somerset unitary district.
+For elections to Somerset Council, it is in Castle Cary electoral division, which elects two councillors.
+Historically, it was it was part of Yeovil Rural District from 1894 to 1974, and then South Somerset district from 1974 until Somerset became unitary in 2023.

 The village is part of the Glastonbury and Somerton constituency for elections to the House of Commons of the Parliament of the United Kingdom.